Award-winning manufacturer of surgical instruments

 Patient safety may be compromised if something went wrong during a procedure using third party repaired scopes.

 Surgical Holdings have their quality system approved to ISO 13485 for repairs.
 The main potential quality issue with scopes is the distal sealing system.
-We can confirm that we follow the OEM’s distal sealing mechanisms i.e. if they utilise a soldered/welded window – we follow the original specification.
-We also offer laser welding.
+We can confirm that we follow the OEM’s distal sealing mechanisms i.e. if they utilise a soldered window – we follow the original specification.
+We also offer laser welding on shafts

 What are our legal liabilities with regard to using third party telescope repairs?